Teams & Access Control

 Creating an API Key

-- Go to Organization Settings → API Keys
+- Go to Account → API Keys

-- Enter a description (e.g., "CI/CD Pipeline")
+- Enter a name (e.g., "CI/CD Pipeline")

 - Click Create

-- Copy the key immediately — it won't be shown again
+- Copy the key immediately — it is shown exactly once and cannot be retrieved again

 Using API Keys